jeisch/DAPHNE2/README.md

 ### Gigabit Ethernet

 The GbE Interface is always active, but is not required for operation.
 This interface is intended for debugging and provides fast access to various spy buffers.
-This interface is based on the "off the shelf Ethernet Interface" developed at Fermilab by Ryan Rivera.
+This interface is based on the "off the shelf Ethernet Interface" developed at Fermilab by Ryan Rivera and Lorenzo Uplegger.
 The default IP address is 192.168.133.12.
 Example python code is located in the oei directory.

 The memory map is as follows:
 ```
-0x70000 - 0x703FF  Test BlockRam 1kx36, R/W, 36 bit
-0xAA55             Test register R/O always returns 0xDEADBEEF, R/O, 32 bit
+0x00000000 - 0x00000064 Reserved for OEI internal settings

-0x1974             Status vector for the PCS/PMA IP Core, R/O, 16 bit
+0x1974  Status vector for the Xilinx GbE PCS/PMA IP Core, read-only, 16 bit

-0x9000             Read the FW version aka git commit hash ID, 28 bits, R/O
-0x12345678         Test register, R/W, 64 bit
-0x80000000         Test FIFO, 512 x 64, R/W, 64-bit
+0x1975  SFP module status bits (all should be zero)
+		 0: DAQ0 SFP absent (ABS)
+		 1: DAQ0 SFP loss of signal (LOS)
+		 8: DAQ1 SFP ABS
+		 9: DAQ1 SFP LOS
+		16: DAQ2 SFP ABS
+		17: DAQ2 SFP LOS
+		24: DAQ3 SFP ABS
+		25: DAQ3 SFP LOS
+		32: GbE SFP ABS
+		33: GbE SFP LOS
+		40: Timing Endpoint SFP ABS
+		41: Timing Endpoint SFP LOS

 0x2000  Write anything to trigger spy buffers
 0x2001  Write anything to reset the AFE front end logic and error counters